Arts Law Externship

 Each year, The Kernochan Center facilitates summer internships with nonprofit institutions focused on media and arts law.
 Kernochan Center interns receive a stipend to work for approximately 10 weeks on legal matters in the legal department of an arts or media organization with which the center has made an internship arrangement.
 Each organization involved selects its own interns from the pool of applicants.

-In past summers, interns have worked at the Charities Bureau of the New York Attorney General's Office, the International Foundation for Art Research, the San Francisco City Attorney's Office (with the attorney primarily responsible for arts-related issues), the Electronic Frontier Foundation, the Dramatists' Guild, Lincoln Center for the Performing Arts, National Public Radio (NPR) and public television stations in New York and Los Angeles.
-In 2012, students are applying to positions at over 20 different organizations.
+In past summers, interns have worked at the Metropolitan Museum of Art, the New York Public Library, Wikimedia, the Dramatists' Guild, Lincoln Center for the Performing Arts, National Public Radio (NPR) and public television stations in New York and Los Angeles.
+In 2014, students are applying to positions at over 20 different organizations.
 While we cannot guarantee every applicant an internship, we do our best to assist interested students in obtaining a summer position.